cedricrommel/manipose/README.md

 The [Human3.6M](http://vision.imar.ro/human3.6m/description.php) dataset was set following the [AnyGCN](https://github.com/tamasino52/Any-GCN#benchmark-setup) repository.
 Please refer to it to set it up.

-The MPI-INF-3DHP data can be obtained from the [official website](https://vcai.mpi-inf.mpg.de/3dhp-dataset/) or, alternatively, using the [MMPose library](https://github.com/open-mmlab/mmpose/blob/6d10b2ec81da7e252016b3154c7fdb46c403ecd8/tools/dataset_converters/preprocess_mpi_inf_3dhp.py#L190). **(TO CHECK WITH NERMIN)**
+The MPI-INF-3DHP data can be obtained from the [official website](https://vcai.mpi-inf.mpg.de/3dhp-dataset/) or, alternatively, using the [MMPose library](https://github.com/open-mmlab/mmpose/blob/6d10b2ec81da7e252016b3154c7fdb46c403ecd8/tools/dataset_converters/preprocess_mpi_inf_3dhp.py#L190).

 Consider adding the path to where the data is stored to the `data.data_dir` field in the `conf/config.yaml` file.
 Alternatively, this information can also be passed directly to the training/test command line if preferred, as explained below.